billimek/dotfiles/hosts/home/README.md

 # Bootstrapping NixOS on 'home' VM

-'home' is a TrueNAS qemu VM with the following configuration:
+'home' is a qemu VM with the following configuration:

 * CPU:
   * 1 CPU